-I’m available for feedback sessions with filmmakers who are Black, Indigenous, or people of color, particularly those who do not have institutional support.
+I’m available for feedback sessions with filmmakers who identify as Black, Indigenous, or People of Color, particularly those who do not have institutional support.
 These sessions are free-of-charge.
 The process involves you sending me:

 – a link to: raw footage, selections, an assembly, a teaser, or a rough cut as well as any other material you’d like (if you’re unable to upload to a video hosting service, please let me know – I have an account you can use)